babylonchain/babylonchain.github.io/docs/introduction/architecture.md

 ## Monitors

-The monitor programs suite is responsible for monitoring the consistency between Babylon's state and Bitcoin.
+The monitor programs suite is responsible for monitoring the consistency between the state of Babylon and Bitcoin.

 ### [Checkpointing Monitor](../developer-guides/modules/monitor)